 In the next 20-30 years, machine self-learning may deliver an intelligent agent, which will surpass any human being in every skill or task.
 When AI reaches such capability, it will become Artificial General Intelligence (AGI), or Superintelligence, the term used here after Nick Bostrom’s book “Superintelligence: Paths, Dangers, Strategies”.
 But what is Superintelligence?
 To put it simply, it is the most advanced, mature form of Artificial Intelligence (AI).
 It is formally defined as “a technologically-created cognitive capacity far exceeding all human intelligence”.
 Such a smart intelligent entity will be capable of rapidly reproducing itself.
 It will also be beyond human control.
 Within a few months or even weeks, it may reach Singularity – the so-called runaway point, beyond which it may be impossible for any human to comprehend the rationale behind its decisions and actions.

 There is no agreement on when Superintelligence may definitely arrive.
-The Future of Humanity Institute at Oxford University did a research in May 2017 asking 1,634 researchers who published papers at the 2015 NIPS and ICML conferences (the two leading machine learning conferences) and asked them to complete a survey on when AI will outperform humans in various areas.
+The Future of Humanity Institute at Oxford University did a research in May 2017 asking 1,634 AI researchers to complete a survey on when AI will outperform humans in various areas.
 352 researchers responded and their aggregate view is as follows (Asian respondents expected these dates to be much sooner than North Americans):

 - By 2024 – translating languages